Lower your food costs by cutting out the waste

 - Share leftovers with friends or family (or a neighbour).
 If you have extra food that you’re not going to eat, invite a friend or family member over for a catch up and a 'casual' bite to eat.
 This is a great way to use leftovers - just throw a salad together or add some extra vegies and you've got another appertising meal - plus you’re still saving on food costs and you're not letting any food go to waste by throwing it out.

-Looking for more ideas to save money?
+Looking for more great ideas to save money?
 Check out these 5 money saving tips to help get you started!